-Masters Golf Betting Guide For 2017
+Masters Golf Betting Guide

 Teeing off in 1934 and running strong ever since, the Masters is the crème de la crème of the big-four PGA major championships, standing atop the other three in profile and viewership, and even in money accrued via gambling: the U.S. Open, the Open Championship, and the PGA Championship.
 Signified by the famous green jacket the winner wears, the Masters is broken down into four separate 18-hole rounds, which is really compressed even further into two main 36-hole rounds, which leaves a thinner field after the first round and only players who make the cut get to advance.

 For golf fans, the format is pretty straightforward.
 For those unfamiliar with golf, or even those who simply like golf due to its betting options, the Masters can be a little difficult to explain.
 For the purposes of this piece, we'll be speaking specifically about the Masters and how to place low-risk, high-reward bets throughout the April annual tournament.